 Aloe vera (L.) skin of 10 months old were obtained from Kalimantan Barat, Indonesia.
-After harvesting, the Aloe vera (L.) skin were separated from the gel, washed by aquades and was extracted at 80°C for 60 min.
-The filtrates obtained were then mixed with 10% maltodextrin, 0.3% tween 80 and homogenized using a mixer at a speed of 1800 rpm for 10 min.
-The rough obtained were scattered on the baking pan with alumunium foil and dried at 60°C for 6 h.
-The dried rough was blended and sifted using sieve 100 mesh.
+After harvesting the Aloe vera (L.) skin were separated from the gel, then washed by aquades.
+Aloe vera (L.) skin was extracted at 80°C for 60 minutes.
+The filtrates obtained were then added by 10% maltodextrin, 0.3% tween 80 and homogenizing using mixer at a speed of 1800 rpm for 10 minutes.
+The obtained rough were scattered on the baking pan with alumunium foil and dried at 60°C for 6 h.
+The already dried rough was blended and sifted using sieve 100 mesh.